 Well worth the drive to Foini, near Troodos.
 Traditional Cypriot dishes served in a beautiful old tavern – proper homely, hearty food.
 Book in advance and ask to sit outside where the vines cover a pretty patio which has stunning mountain views.

-New in 2015: delicious fish & chip restaurant serving the freshest produce, traditional fish & chips (gluten free batter is available on request) as well as fresh fish dishes.
-A great breakfast menu is available, as well as light lunch options.
+Delicious fish & chip restaurant serving the freshest produce, traditional fish & chips (gluten free batter is available on request) as well as fresh fish dishes.
 Fantastic option for take aways.
 Stunning marine-boutique decor, cozy atmosphere and lovely bar.
 Open daily, check website for seasonal operating hours.

 Paphos Old Town is fast becoming a cool place to hang out, where traditional old buildings in secluded back streets are proving popular with their contemporary twist on food and culture – breathing much needed life back into the tourist town.
 Here are our top spots and highlights:

 Ananas8bit Coffee: 26 600 126

 Pambos serves the best freshly roasted artisan coffee in Paphos.
 Quirky-arty interior/alternative background music (often blues and jazz)/go to read a book/ regular events including live music & art house movies.

 Highlights: the coffee, homemade syrup, ambience, Pambos himself.
 Googlemap Link

 We almost didn’t publish this as it is the best kept secret in Paphos.
 Underground/unpretentious bar set in a crumbling old house down a back alley/regular alternative live music/ no airs and graces.
 Highlights: flaming tequilas, music, roof terrace, attitude.
 Googlemap Link